Predictive vs. Continuous Emissions Monitoring Systems

 - A PEMS can be configured, delivered, and installed in 30-45 days.

-Installing a predictive emissions monitoring system requires the installation of a single computer with the DAS/PEMS software installed and interfaced to the boiler control system.
+Installing a predictive emissions monitoring system requires the installation of one computer with the DAS/PEMS software installed & interfaced to the boiler control system.
 Typically, a one-day installation and start up process.

 - PEMS have lower startup costs, normally one day including DAS.

 - PEMS require less on-site training.

 PEMS training is usually 1 to 1 1⁄2 days plus DAS training.

 - PEMS should require no on-site emergency service.

 A direct modem to the system takes care of 99% of all service requirements.

 - PEMS do not require dual range analyzers.

 CMC PEMS measure the full dynamic range of emissions from a source, including start up to shut down.